AMLE Board of Trustees

 Chair

-Stephanie currently serves as a school leadership coach for Columbus City Schools.
-She provides coaching to 5 middle school principals and 4 middle school assistant principals and leadership interns.
+Stephanie currently serves as an Area Superintendent for Columbus City Schools.
+She oversees 19 schools, specifically 5 middle schools.
 Stephanie was previously the principal of an all-girls middle school focusing on equity, girl empowerment, and high academic standards.

 Contact Stephanie